robocorp/robocorp/docs/3rd_party/selenium/README.md

 # Selenium

 Selenium is a browser automation tool with a long history being a well tested and go to solution.
-It can be used to automate also legacy browser such as Internet Explorer.
+It can also be used to automate legacy browsers such as Internet Explorer.

 ## Usage